WoltLab/docs.woltlab.com/docs/migration/wsc53/session.md

 The actual sessions storing security sensitive information are in an unrelated location.
 They must only be accessed via the PHP API exposed by the `SessionHandler`.

-### Merged ACP and Frontend sessions
+### Merged ACP and Frontend Sessions

 WoltLab Suite 5.4 shares a single session across both the frontend, as well as the ACP.
 When a user logs in to the frontend, they will also be logged into the ACP and vice versa.

 Actual access to the ACP is controlled via the new [reauthentication mechanism](#reauthentication).

-The session variable store is scoped.
+The session variable store is scoped:
 Session variables set within the frontend are not available within the ACP and vice versa.

 ### Improved Authentication and Reauthentication